What are the dates and times of this year’s festival?

 Is there an entry fee?

-Admission is free for children under 14, there is a £1 entry fee for those age 14+ to help cover the costs of the festival.
+We charge a small admission fee to help cover the costs of the festival.

 What will be happening at the festival?

-The line-up is slightly different every year and the programme for 2018 has not yet been confirmed.
-However to give you an idea of what to expect, here are a few examples of our past activities…
+The line-up is slightly different every year, but here are a few examples of our past activities…

 - Live music